By Editorial Team

 Step 2: Add Your Pantone Colors

-After finding your Pantone matches using Method 1 or 2, click the "New Swatch" icon (small page icon) at the bottom of the Swatches panel.
+After finding your Pantone matches using the HEX to Pantone matching tool, click the "New Swatch" icon (small page icon) at the bottom of the Swatches panel.
 Name your swatch with both the HEX code and Pantone number for easy reference (example: "Brand Red #FF5733 PMS 2034").

 Step 3: Save Your Custom Library